aidarahim/Predict_Protest_Violence/README.md

 ### 1. Executive Summary

 Protests erupted across 2000 U.S. cities and 60 countries worldwide in support of the Black Lives Matter (BLM) movement following the killing of George Floyd by police in Minneapolis.
 Most protests were peaceful, though some escalated to violence, either from protestors or police.
 Protest participation is an important civic duty that we strongly support.
 It is perfectly reasonable to be concerned about safety, and want to participate only if the protest is peaceful with no threat of violence from either protestors or the police.
 In this work, we use protest data from June 2020 (the month immediately following the killing of George Floyd) to build classification models that predict violence at protests.
-Our models provide some indication that with the data at hand, it is possible to predict this with an accuracy slightly better than the baseline accuracy.
+Our models provide some indication that with the data at hand, it is possible to predict this with an accuracy slightly better than the baseline accuracy (~90%).
 We suggest that more accurate models can be built by performing a more extensive cleanup of the data to remove conflicts ahead of model building, and that better results may be obtained with more intelligent clustering of data prior to modeling.

 A presentation that summarizes the results described here is hosted on [Tableau Public](https://public.tableau.com/profile/asia5424#!/vizhome/PredictingViolenceatProtestsFinal/Introduction?publish=yes) (download locally for best viewing) and summarized in a PDF here.